Airbnb reports huge loss in first time out as public company

 Revenue fell 22% to $859 million in the quarter that ended Dec.
-31. Nights booked fell 39% from a year earlier.
+31. That was still more than analysts expected, according to a FactSet survey, and a far smaller percentage decline than reported by rivals Expedia, Tripadvisor and Bookings Holdings.

+Airbnb declined to offer a forecast for 2021 profit and revenue.
+Company executives said they are upbeat about a recovery, but they said the unknown pace of vaccinations make it difficult to know how quickly people will be willing to travel.
+The company did say revenue will not decline as much in the current quarter as it did in the fourth quarter of last year.

+In late January, Airbnb said a survey it commissioned showed that just over half of Americans have already booked a trip or plan to travel this year.

 Since the start of the pandemic, Airbnb has shifted its focus to beach towns and mountain destinations — outdoorsy places where the risk of contracting the coronavirus is perceived to be lower.
 The company expects rentals in big cities to come back last.